Which Of The Following Events Occurs During Anaphase Of Mitosis

 In mitosis, sister chromatids separate, while in meiosis I, homologous chromosomes separate, and in meiosis II, sister chromatids separate.
 Cohesin degradation also differs between mitosis and meiosis.

-Thank you for visiting our website which covers about Which Of The Following Events Occurs During Anaphase Of Mitosis .
-We hope the information provided has been useful to you.
-Feel free to contact us if you have any questions or need further assistance.
-See you next time and don't miss to bookmark.
+Thank you for reading about Which Of The Following Events Occurs During Anaphase Of Mitosis.
+We hope the information has been useful.
+Feel free to contact us if you have any questions.
+See you next time — don't forget to bookmark!